jonathanmorgan/ansible-patterns-centos/README.md

         - django_project (`ansible-playbook only_django_project.yml -i ./hosts.yml`)

 - To also install the `context` set of applications, run the `research.yml` playbook, then the `only_sourcenet_dev.yml` playbook: `ansible-playbook only_sourcenet_dev.yml -i ./hosts.yml`
+- If you just install everything for the django application inside the ansible user's home folder (the default), you'll then need to change permissions so Apache can do what it needs to do to serve the django application:

+        cd /home
+        chmod 755 <ansible_user>
+        cd <ansible_user>
+        chmod 755 work
+        cd work
+        chmod 755 django
+        cd django
+        chmod 777 <django_project_name>
+        cd <django_project_name>
+        find . -type d -exec chmod 777 {} \;

+    - _NOTE: DO NOT DO THIS IN A PRODUCTION SYSTEM.
+Instead, place the django project folder in a shared place you can give the "apache" user and any developers access to._
+    - Also, I tried to put "apache" user into the ansible user's group, then just set permissive group permissions, but that didn't work for some reason...

 This quick start assumes that you are making a server whose DNS name is "research.local".
 If you want a different DNS name, for example "ubuntu.local":